MingxuanXie/Index/README.md

-# Index
+# Mingxuan's Creative Works

-Index of Mingxuan's creative works
+This is a website built using Jekyll with minima template by Mingxuan Xie to show his creative portfolio.